“I’m Ready To Voice Act. What Do I Do Now?“

 Maybe you realize you’ve a ways to go yet.
 That’s fine.

-If, after diving into all this, you feel your skills aren’t yet strong enough, seek out further instruction and experience.
+If, after diving into all this, you feel your skills aren’t yet strong enough, seek out further instruction and experience to refine your talent.
 This is a long process.
 No need to rush this!

 If your promo materials aren’t competitive- set about getting them “show-ready.”
 This may take time and investment, but it reassures those unfamiliar with you that you have the goods.
 A resume’ won’t suffice.